L8X/GameOptimizer/readme.md

 # GameOptimizer

-Optimizes your Roblox Game session for best FPS and minimal visual bugs.
+Optimizes your Roblox Game Session for best FPS and minimal visual bugs.

 Works best in your autoexec (autoexecute) folder!